lina-dev/load-schedule-form-CSV-to-a-new-MySQL-database/README.md

-The load from CSV files was developed for growing analisys of mycelium leather .
+The uploading data from CSV files was developed for analisys of mycelium leather growing .
 The company's team is experimenting with different growth schedules.

 They have 2 growth programms in use (described in runcard_A.csv, runcard_B.csv), which describe a several day process.